 (a) If we substitute the given values into the vertical displacement kinematic equation, we will have \begin{gather*} y-y_0=-\frac 12 gt^2+v_{0y}t \\\\ 0-h=-\frac 12 (9.8)(1.1)^2+0 \\\\ \Rightarrow \quad \boxed{h=5.93\,\rm m} \end{gather*} Thus, the table is 3-m-high.

-(b) Recall that projectile motion consists of two uniform horizontal and vertical accelerated motions.
+(b) Remember that projectile motion involves two motions that are uniformly accelerated in the horizontal and vertical directions.
 The time taken by the projectile in the vertical direction is equal to the horizontal time to the landing point.

 Between the start and final points in the horizontal direction of the projectile path, we can write $\Delta x=v_{0x}t$.
 Substituting the given values into is get \begin{gather*} x-0=1.1\times (0.35) \\ \Rightarrow \quad \boxed{x=0.385\,\rm m} \end{gather*} where $\Delta x=x-x_0$.
 Therefore, the book strikes the floor about $39\,\rm cm$ ahead of the base of the table.